MikeMDV/rhodes/README.md

 # rhodes

-A repository for work I have completed for my Computer Science classes.
+A repository for work I completed for my Computer Science classes.

 These programs display my coding style and show my growth as I continue to learn.